brittneyleighb/DatabaseDesignMasterReference/README.md

 ## 7. Normalization — Eliminating Redundancy

-In plain English, normalization is the discipline of *not* repeating yourself in your tables.
+Normalization is the discipline of *not* repeating yourself in your tables.
 If your customer's address shows up in 50 order rows, then changing their address means updating 50 rows, and if you miss any, your data is now lying.
 The fix is to put the address in *one* place (the customer table) and let the orders just reference the customer's ID.
 Normalization is to databases what DRY (Don't Repeat Yourself) is to source code: a discipline that prevents bugs.

 Redundancy isn't just wasted disk space.
 It's an open invitation for inconsistency.
 If a customer's address appears in 100 order rows and the customer moves, you have to update 100 rows perfectly or your data lies.